Deluxe Tour du Mont-Blanc Guided

 Au revoir.
 (Photo: Sam Hill)

-Today we say au revoir to the Tour du Mont-Blanc and the Vallée du Trail, and depart for our post-Mont Blanc destinations.
+Today we say “au revoir” to the Tour du Mont-Blanc and the Vallée du Trail, and depart for our post-Mont Blanc destinations.
+A private shuttle will be arranged to take you to the Geneva Airport.

 Regional map